• Home

 ADHD is linked to differences in executive function — the brain’s internal “management system” that helps with planning, focusing, remembering, switching gears, and following through.
 When this system works differently, it can create both unique challenges and unique strengths.

-You might notice ADHD showing up as:
+Some people notice ADHD showing up in ways such as:

 • Difficulty starting or finishing tasks — even ones you care about